vitejs/vite/README.md

 ### Production Build

-Vite does utilize bundling for production builds, because native ES module imports result in waterfall network requests that are simply too punishing for page load time in production.
+Vite does utilize bundling for production builds because native ES module imports result in waterfall network requests that are simply too punishing for page load time in production.

 You can run `vite build` to bundle the app.